ConsenSysMesh/sobol-client/docs/keys.md

 }
 ```

-3. Waits for the API to respond with a [JWT](https://jwt.io/).
-That JWT is then included as part of the header of every subsequent request as follows:
+3. Includes the returned [JWT](https://jwt.io/) in every subsequent request as follows:

 ```json
 {